bg-write/chatGPT-cheatsheet/README.md

 - Provide clear steps to reproduce the bug or issue.
 - Include any relevant error messages or screenshots.
 - Indicate the severity of the bug or issue.
-- Assign the issue to the appropriate person or team for resolution.

 #### Submitting Changes